a woman sitting at a table with a laptop and a book research religious cult programming

 To further solidify control, members are encouraged to suppress their individuality.

-Over time, this suppression leads to a deep sense of loss—loss of autonomy, personal identity, and self-worth.
+Over time, this suppression leads to a deep sense of loss, including the loss of autonomy, personal identity, and self-worth.

 The Science Behind Religious Programming

-To fully understand programming, it's essential to explore how authoritarian religious groups use behavioral and psychological conditioning to control their members.
+To fully understand programming, we need to look at how religious cults use behavioral and psychological conditioning to control their members.

 Conditioning Methods